How to Hire a Marketing Person: 8 Top Marketing Skills to Look For • Toggl Hire

 4. Collaboration and teamwork skills

-Your first marketer will be working closely with other colleagues, such as the sales and product team, or with external people, like SMEs.
-They’ll need excellent communication skills and experience collaborating with (ideally remote) teams.
+Your first marketer will likely be working closely with other colleagues from different departments, such as the sales and product team, or with external people, like SMEs.
+So, they’ll need excellent communication skills and experience collaborating with (ideally remote) teams.

 Top tips to enlarge those brains Top tip: